A History of Solar Activity over Millennia: Variability of Solar Activity Over Millennia

 Grand minima, whose typical representative is the Maunder minimum of the late 17th century, are typical solar phenomena.
 A total of 27 grand minima have been identified in reconstructions of the Holocene period.
 Their occurrence suggests that they appear not periodically, but rather as the result of a chaotic process within clusters separated by 2000\,--\,2500~years.
 Grand minima tend to be of two distinct types: short (Maunder-like) and longer (Sp\"orer-like).
 The appearance of grand minima can be reproduced by modern stochastic-driven dynamo models to some extent, but some problems still remain to be resolved.

-The modern level of solar activity (after the 1940s) is very high, corresponding to a grand maximum, which are typical but rare and irregularly-spaced events in solar behavior.
+The modern level of solar activity (after the 1940s) was very high, corresponding to a grand maximum, which are typical but rare and irregularly-spaced events in solar behavior.
+However, this grand maximum has ceased after solar cycle 23.
 The duration of grand maxima resembles a random Possion-like process, in contrast to grand minima.

 These observational features of the long-term behavior of solar activity have important implications, especially for the development of theoretical solar-dynamo models and for solar-terrestrial studies.